davidecavaliere/serverless-api-decorators/README.md

 The following will expose the service to be used by serverless

+_this should be replaced in future versions by a DI system_

 ```typescript
 // api/index.ts

 import  * as Debug  from 'debug';